ankushmohite/K8s_notes/Intro.md

 so, by using jenkin, we take a code from github & build it, package it & push it to the artifactory then we deploy it.

-my most of the gose in getting the new jira tickets, In that tickets the developer and QA team members they assign me the taks, where i get to know, if there is bug, if there is feature request, if there is pipeline request i.e one side of my day.
+my most of the day gose in getting the new jira tickets, In that tickets the developer and QA team members they assign me the taks, where i get to know, if there is bug, if there is feature request, if there is pipeline request i.e one side of my day.

 Apart from that i am engaged in project where i am working into the development of manifest file, manifest file for kubernetes.